shuozh/resLF/README.md

 ### Time log:

+2019.10.28 4X models are provided.

-2019.09.19 Another downsampling method is provided.
+2019.09.19 Different downsampling methods are provided.

 2019.06.12 The package released.